rossmuego/bankBar/README.md

 ###### Aquire application credentials:
 - Go to the [Developers Portal](https://developers.monzo.com/) and sign in with the email address associated with your Monzo account.
 - Go to [Clients](https://developers.monzo.com/apps/home) in the top right corner, and create a New OAuth Client.
-- Fill in the blanks but make sure that: `Redirect URLs` is set to `bankbar://redirect-uri/` and `Confidentiality` is set to `Confidential`.
+- Fill in the blanks but make sure that: `Redirect URLs` is set to `https://johneas.io/bankbar/auth/` and `Confidentiality` is set to `Confidential`.

+_Please note:_

+_The redirect URL is currently setup as a proxy and doesn't save any information.
+This was implemented because some email clients were stripping out custom protocols.
+The code can be found [here](https://github.com/johneas10/bankbar-proxy)._

 ###### Download application & enter your credentials:
 - Download the latest _.dmg_ from [here](https://github.com/johneas10/bankBar/releases) and copy the application to your applications folder.